Jan-Jan/rp-server/README.md

 }
 ```

-In keeping with this clean style, I didn't want to create god objects.
+In keeping with this clean style, we didn't want to create god objects.
 So I kept `req` and `res` unchanged, and allowed [streaming middleware](#middleware).

 ## Installation